Does Meditation Increase Dopamine Levels? Exploring The Science Behind It

 Exercise and physical activity also increase dopamine levels, which is why many people feel happier after working out.
 Additionally, engaging in creative pursuits like painting or playing music can stimulate dopamine production.

-Finally, novelty and excitement can also cause a spike in dopamine, such as trying new experiences or taking risks.
-These triggers help to explain why certain activities make us feel good and encourage us to seek them out again in the future.
+Novelty and excitement can also cause a spike in dopamine, such as trying new experiences or taking risks.
+These triggers help explain why certain activities make us feel good and encourage us to seek them out again.

 Relationship between ADHD and dopamine